EAL0140 Environmental Performative Architecture and Planning 2025-26

 Building functions

-Google Map (Download the Rhino 3D model from Material section)
+Google map (The Rhino 3D model is available Material section)

 (Click on the image to enlarge)